Kaléo Inc. Agrees to Pay $12.7 Million to Resolve Allegations of False Claims for Anti-Overdose Drug

-“The American people, as both taxpayers and consumers, expect pharmaceutical companies like kaléo to abide by relevant laws and regulations,” said Phillip M. Coyne, Special Agent in Charge of the U.S. Department of Health and Human Services, Office of the Inspector General.
+“The American people, as both taxpayers and consumers, expect pharmaceutical companies like kaléo to abide by relevant laws and regulations,” said Special Agent in Charge Phillip M. Coyne of the U.S. Department of Health and Human Services, Office of the Inspector General (HHS OIG).
 “When a pharmaceutical company participates in fraud in order to boost profits, it erodes public confidence in the health care system, can compromise the patient-physician relationship and wastes valuable government health care program funds.
 We will continue to investigate allegations of fraud in close cooperation with our law enforcement partners.”

-“Today’s settlement resolves allegations that kaléo used gifts to incentivize and reward providers for prescribing the company’s pricey anti-overdose drug, while turning a blind eye to pharmacies' fraudulent practices that fleeced taxpayer-funded health care programs — programs that all of us pay for and depend on,” said Joseph R. Bonavolonta, Special Agent in Charge of the Federal Bureau of Investigation, Boston Division.
+“Today’s settlement resolves allegations that kaléo used gifts to incentivize and reward providers for prescribing the company’s pricey anti-overdose drug, while turning a blind eye to pharmacies' fraudulent practices that fleeced taxpayer-funded health care programs — programs that all of us pay for and depend on,” said Special Agent in Charge Joseph R. Bonavolonta of the FBI Boston Division.
 “These unsavory tactics only fuel the FBI’s and our law enforcement partners’ commitment to aggressively root out those who seek to boost their bottom line at the expense of hard-working taxpayers.”